The Critical Phases of a Software Project

 Failed projects: Verbal requirements are just suggestions that nobody can test against or measure as complete (or not).
 Expecting programmers to translate verbal requirements from the client into code is a recipe for disaster!
 Failed systems result from incomplete, vague, and/or inaccurate requirements.

-Architecture: Similar to the way a construction architect develops blueprints for a building, a system architect designs the blueprint for the application.
+Similar to the way a construction architect develops blueprints for a building, a system architect designs the blueprint for the application.

 Who: System Architects